RedH11/show-your-skills-landlord/README.md

 ## Position Overview

-Landlord is well-funded and is looking for extremely talented PHP/Laravel developers to help pioneer software that will make human Property Managers extinct.
+Landlord is well-funded and is looking for extremely talented full stack developers to pioneer a software that is eliminating property inequality.
+The mega rich feel comfortable owning property because they have dozens of property managers who can manage their property investments for them.
+Landlord software currently manages thousands of tenants with a built in AI property manager that gives the average property owner the same level of property management support that a billionaire would have.
+People want to be property owners, not property managers.
+We ENCOURAGE the use of AI in our technical interview because you'll be using it in your job.

 (<a href="https://claude.ai"><img src="https://img.shields.io/badge/-Try%20Claude-7A56E3?logo=anthropic&logoColor=white" align="center"/></a>, <a href="https://www.deepseek.com/"><img src="https://img.shields.io/badge/-Try%20DeepSeek-006AFF?logo=deepseek&logoColor=white" align="center"/></a>)
-Expect to work alongside talented, motivated, intense, and interesting co-workers.
+Expect to have intense, driven, interesting co-workers.

-We are an equal opportunity employer, this means:
-- We don't care if you didn't go to university
+We don't care if you didn't go to university, or what languages you've coded in before, or where you live/work from.
-- We don't care if you have worked as a PHP/Laravel developer before
-- We don't care where you live and work from
-- We don't care if you don't speak amazing English

 **The only thing we care about is that you can produce exceptional code and we will pay you well for doing so.**
 **We encourage you to use AI tools during your job and during the technical test below.**